Jeff Lemire: Marvel Comics

 After his exclusivity contract with DC came to an end, Lemire began working with other publishers.
 At the 2014 New York Comic Con, it was announced that Lemire would be writing All-New Hawkeye, his first Marvel Comics title, with artist Ramón Pérez, which began in March 2015, a follow-up to Matt Fraction's and David Aja's acclaimed run.
 The series ran for five issues until September 2015 before being relaunched as part of All-New All-Different Marvel.

 Bleedingcool reported in April 2015 that Lemire had signed an exclusivity contract with Marvel, which excluded his creator-owned work with Image and Dark Horse Comics, as well as his work with Valiant Entertainment.

 In June 2015, Lemire was announced as a writer for three titles in the All-New, All-Different Marvel branding: All-New Hawkeye, with artist Ramón Pérez, Extraordinary X-Men, with artist Humberto Ramos, and Old Man Logan, with artist Andrea Sorrentino.
 Three months later, it was announced he would pen the relaunched Moon Knight title, with artist Greg Smallwood.
 His work on the character served as inspiration for the 2022 Disney+ television series adaptation.
-Series directors Aaron Moorhead and Justin Benson said of the Lemire/Smallwood run's influence:
+Series directors Justin Benson and Aaron Moorhead said of the Lemire/Smallwood run's influence:

 Extraordinary X-Men, billed as the flagship X-Men title, features a team led by Storm, deals with the fallout of the Terrigen Mist, and launched in November 2015.
 All-New Hawkeye debuted in November 2015, continuing with the story-line established in Lemire's and Pérez's previous run on the title.
 Old Man Logan launched in January 2016, and features a future version of Wolverine.